 -Full: No changes are allowed

-When SCREEN LOCK is active, a “lock” icon will be displayed on the thermostat display
+When the air conditioning system is active, a cooling coil problem may arise.
+In this case, a “lock” icon will be displayed on the thermostat screen.

-If these above steps failed to resolve your query then follow this guideline.
+If these above steps failed to resolve your problem with air cooling, then follow this guideline.
 Click here

 Note: In addition to troubleshooting thermostat errors, a complete list of the best Honeywell pro series with features and which one you should buy.

-Before getting a help from thermostat manual or from professional a quick overview of what you should do to fix the issue by following these steps:
+Before getting help with a cooling problem from an air conditioning manual or professional, take a quick overview of what you should do to fix the issue by following these steps.

 For Programmable Honeywell Thermostat Troubleshooting